Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 “But Sister Shoo is unharmed?”

-*“My Brothers on Cimbrean say that she and her romantic partners are under tight guard there.”* Champion Genshi allowed a rare moment of small expressiveness to show through---honest relief.
+*“My Brothers on Cimbrean say that she and her romantic partners are under tight guard there.”* Champion Genshi allowed a rare moment of small expressiveness to show through - honest relief.
 To Ayma’s knowledge the Whitecrest champion had never met Shoo, but her almost revered status among the Females was a cause for concern in every Clan.

 Besides, Ayma privately suspected that Genshi had an eye on Regaari to potentially succeed him.
 And Regaari, *’bless’* him, would have taken it hard indeed if any harm had come to Shoo.
 He had never quite forgiven himself for letting her slip away unnoticed all those years ago.